awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-emr-instancegroupconfig.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `BidPrice`  <a name="cfn-emr-instancegroupconfig-bidprice"></a>
-The bid price for each EC2 Spot instance type as defined by `InstanceType`\.
+The bid price for each EC2 Spot Instance type as defined by `InstanceType`\.
 Expressed in USD\.
 If neither `BidPrice` nor `BidPriceAsPercentageOfOnDemandPrice` is provided, `BidPriceAsPercentageOfOnDemandPrice` defaults to 100%\.
 *Required*: No
 *Type*: String
 *Minimum*: `0`